-The Law on Commercial Enterprise is silent on minimum capital requirements.
-However, if the Memorandum and Articles of Association fails to state the number and price of the shares, the company must issue a minimum of one thousand (1,000) shares with a par value of not less than four thousand (4,000) KHR per share.
-Note that for certain licensed activities, there are minimum capital requirements.
-Generally, there is no restriction on foreign ownership, except for land holding.
-The name of the company must first be approved by the MoC.
+The Law on Commercial Enterprise (LCE) and the Amendment on the LCE are silent on minimum capital requirements.
+However, note that for certain licensed activities, there are minimum capital requirements that are required to be met.
+Generally, there is no restriction on foreign ownership, except in relation to land holding.
+The name of a company must be approved by the MoC.

-A memorandum and articles of association has to be prepared for the company and lodged with the MoC, together with the prescribed information for incorporation.
+A memorandum and articles of association (M&A) must be prepared for a company and lodged with the MoC, together with the prescribed information for incorporation.